vmware-archive/pcf-pipelines/README.md

 Compatbility is generally only an issue whenever Pivotal releases a new version of PCF software that requires additional configuration in Ops Manager.
 These new required fields then need to be either manually configured outside the pipeline, or supplied via a new configuration added to the pipeline itself.

+## Pipelines for Airgapped Environments

+The pipelines cannot be used as-is in environments that have no outbound access to the Internet as the pipelines expect to be able to pull resources from the Internet, including from Pivotal Network and Dockerhub.
+Various aspects of the pipelines need to be modified to be suitable for use in airgapped environments.

+### Resources

+All resources must be provided from within the airgapped environment.
+The pipelines and their tasks don't care _where_ the resources come from, just that they contain the same bits that they would have gotten from the original resource.
+For resources that come from Pivnet this means including the metadata.json file that pivnet-resource normally downloads as some tasks use that file to determine dependencies of the resource, such as what stemcell a tile requires.

+### Tasks

+In rare cases a task will attempt to reach the Internet.
+An example of this is the Install PCF pipelines that reach out to Pivnet to get the appropriate stemcell for the PCF Elastic Runtime version that was pulled by Concourse.
+Any such task needs to be modified/replaced to support pulling those artifacts from within the airgapped environment.

+Additionally, tasks also define an `image_resource` for the source of the rootfs Concourse will use when executing the task.
+This rootfs typically is specified as a `docker-image` resource residing in Dockerhub.
+This `image_resource` resource must also be supplied from within the airgapped environment.

+### Implementation

+Given Concourse ships with the [s3-resource](https://github.com/concourse/s3-resource), and there are many S3-compatible blobstores that can be used from within airgapped environments such as [Minio](https://minio.io/) and [Dell EMC Elastic Cloud Storage](https://www.dellemc.com/en-us/storage/ecs/index.htm), our chosen implementation is to use S3 for supplying all of the required resources.

+We've created two pipelines, `create-offline-pinned-pipelines` and `unpack-pcf-pipelines-combined`, that are meant to be used to facilitate physical transfer of artifacts to the airgapped environment.

+`create-offline-pinned-pipelines` is used to:

+* Pull all required resources from their normal locations on the Internet
+* Create a tarball for each resource containing the entire contents of the resource
+* Flatten the tasks for the pipelines into the pipeline definitions
+* Replace all of the `resource` and `image_resource` definitions with resources of type `s3`
+* Hardcode the `get` of all resources and the `image_resource` definitions to the specific version of each resource that was downloaded
+* Create a GPG-encrypted tarball with each resource tarball created above and a `shasum` manifest of each resource tarball
+* Put the tarball to a location within S3 storage that can be downloaded manually and put on physical media for transfer to the airgapped environment

+`unpack-pcf-pipelines-combined` is used to:

+* Download, decrypt, and extract the GPG-encrypted tarball into its components after it has been manually copied to the `pcf-pipelines-combined/` path in S3
+* Verify the `shasum` manifest of the tarball contents
+* Put the tarball parts into their appropriate locations within the airgapped S3 storage for use by the pipelines

+From this point the `pcf-pipelines` folder in the configured S3 bucket in the airgapped environment contains the pcf-pipelines tarball that can then be used to set a pipeline within.

+### Requirements

+* The online environment must have access to Dockerhub and Pivnet
+* Concourse 3.3.3+ in both online and airgapped environments

+#### Bootstrapping

+For the `unpack-pcf-pipelines-combined` to work there must be a single manual transfer of the czero-cflinuxfs2 tarball to the czero-cflinuxfs2 folder within the airgapped environment's S3 storage.
+Only after that is done can the `unpack-pcf-pipelines-combined` pipeline be set and unpaused.

 ## Contributing

 ### Pipelines and Tasks